HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Between 2024 and 2025, there was a slight regression in AVIF (-1.9%), SVG (-1.1%), and WebP (-1.8%), offset by small rebounds in GIF (+2.3%) and JPEG (+2.2%), a possible indicator of fallback scenarios or compatibility defaults on less optimized delivery stacks.

-The 2025 data underscores a clear trajectory: legacy formats like JPEG still dominate total requests but are gradually ceding share to newer, more efficient formats.
+The 2025 data underscore a clear trajectory: legacy formats like JPEG still dominate total requests but are gradually ceding share to newer, more efficient formats.
 WebP, SVG, and AVIF are becoming the new baseline for high performance content delivery, especially in mobile-first ecosystems where latency and bandwidth efficiency are critical.

 ## Client Hints